r00tDada/Javascript_Notes/1_Functions.md

 **JavaScript is a prototypal inheritance language.
 That means that objects can inherit properties directly from other objects.
 The language is class-free.**

+If a function is invoked with the new prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.